Coherent control of ionization via stabilization by resonant pulse pairs: Introduction

 \section{Introduction}

 What happens to atoms in strong fields?
 At low frequencies, where more than one photon is required for photoionization, there are two separate theoretical approximations: the strong-field approximation (SFA) \cite{amini_symphony_2019} and the rotating-wave approximation (RWA) \cite{CT1998}.
 These approaches are complementary as they apply to non-resonant and resonant processes, respectively.
 In more extreme cases, atoms can be found in high-frequency superintense laser pulses, where one photon is enough for photoionization, but the forces from the laser field and the atomic potential are comparable \cite{gavrila_atomic_2002}.
 This implies that neither SFA nor RWA are applicable and that another route is required.
 In this case, quasiclassical approaches have been proposed, based on the Wentzel–Kramers–Brillouin (WKB) approximation \cite{fedorov_strong-field_1998,ivanov_semiclassical_1998}, and by performing perturbative Coulomb corrections to SFA \cite{popruzhenko_strong_2008}, but the simultaneous action of laser and atom can only be accounted for quantitatively by numerical propagation of the time-dependent Schr\"odinger equation (TDSE) \cite{eberly_atomic_1993,zimmermann_unified_2017} or Dirac equation (TDDE) \cite{kjellsson_relativistic_2017}.
 Interestingly, it has been found that all three strong-field regimes share the counterintuitive feature that ionization can be prevented (or reduced), a phenomenon commonly referred to as {\it stabilization}.
-Here, our focus will be on stabilization of atoms in strong fields, and, as proposed by Gavrila \cite{gavrila_atomic_2002}, we will distinguish between {\it quasistationary stabilization} (QS), which concerns decay rates obtained by Floquet-like theories for atoms in monochromatic fields, and {\it dynamical stabilization} (DS), which concerns time-dependent pulse shapes and atomic populations from TDSE (or TDDE) computations.
+Here, we focus on stabilization of atoms in strong fields, and, as proposed by Gavrila \cite{gavrila_atomic_2002}, we will distinguish between {\it quasistationary stabilization} (QS), which concerns decay rates obtained by Floquet-like theories for atoms in monochromatic fields, and {\it dynamical stabilization} (DS), which concerns time-dependent pulse shapes and atomic populations from TDSE (or TDDE) computations. \EdvinUpdate{In the QS sense, stabilization is characterized by a decrease or oscillatory behavior of ionization rates with increasing intensity \cite{gavrila_atomic_2002}.
+On the other hand, DS is characterized by the behavior of the ionization probability at the end of a pulse sequence, if the ionization probability levels out or decreases with an increase in the intensity \cite{gavrila_atomic_2002}.}